FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 ### App

 #### Goal
-The goal of the app is to control and have the robot follow the user autonomously while avoiding obstacles.
-The mobile app should also send live data on battery life, location, weight, and temperature.
+The goal is to have the app update you on specific features that the robot contains such as battery, weight, temperature, distance, and much more.
+With the app you will be able to map the robot to a specific location.
+Or call the robot to come to your specific location.
+There are many applications that the app will bring, and much more to come after.

 #### Requirements

 - **Light and Dark Mode**
   The app should support both light and dark themes for user interface customization.

-- **Robot Follow Feature**
+- **FollowBot Mapping Feature**
-  The app will allow the robot to follow the phone, potentially using GPS or similar technology.
+  The app will allow the FollowBot to go to a specific location, or traverse to your location.

-- **Robot Status Updates**
+- **FollowBot Status Updates**
-  The app will update the robot's status every 30 seconds.
+  The app will update the FollowBot's status every 30 seconds.
 The update will include:
   - Power level
   - Temperature
-  - Weight of the robot
+  - Weight of the FollowBot
   - Information on any movement issues related to the weight
+  - Distance between the user and the FollowBot when it comes to following mechanics.

 - **Distance Notifications**
-  The app will send notifications if the robot gets too far away from the phone.
+  The app will send notifications if the FollowBot gets too far away from the user.

+**Damage Notifications**
+ Notifications for any possible damages that occurred on the FollowBot.
+Such as movement control changes, Temperature unresponsive changes, weight unresponsive changes, and power unresponsive changes.
+As well as network unresponsive changes.

 - **Controller Functionality**
-  The app will act as a controller for the robots, using the touchscreen.
+  The app will act as a controller for the FollowBots, using the touchscreen.
   - Optionally, a game controller can be used if the touchscreen is not functional.

 ### Website

 #### Goal
-The goal of the website is to inform the users about what the robot does and send queries back to the owners of the website.
+The goal of the website is to inform the users about what the FollowBot does and send queries back to the owners of the website.
+It will contain as well demo features that the user will be able to try out with their FollowBot.
+And the website will contain a forums page in order for users alike to ask questions that are related to FollowBot

 #### Requirements